Kids' Headaches: The Diagnosis Is Difficult

 or fainting episodes, or skin rash.

-A headache that comes on suddenly and seems to be the worst headache the child can
+A headache that comes on quickly and seems to be the worst headache the child can

 possibly imagine having.
 Watch for this, especially if the child has a history of